cmlibs/zinc/docs/CMGUI_graphical_settings.rst

 * **surfaces**

   Surfaces are used to visualize 2D elements or the faces of 3D elements.
 They are shaded surfaces of zero thickness that are automatically shaped according to the nodes defining the element they represent.
 Their level of detail is specified by the *Element discretization* setting in the `scene editor`_ *General settings*.
-They have the following settings in addition to the common settings listed above:
+They have the following specific settings:

   * Exterior: This check box will automatically only render surfaces on exterior surfaces of a mesh.
   * Face: This check box enables a drop-down menu that allows you to choose which faces are drawn according to xi values.
 You can select xi=0 or 1 for each of the three xi-axes.